louismullie/temp-data/markdown_final/e90f65ae-ec5a-d48d-b6d3-6adbf4a067f9.md

 Data Collection and Analysis

 Three review authors (AZ, RJ and LH), independently extracted data.
 The primary outcome measures were mortality, upper gastrointestinal bleeding and serious adverse events.
-We undertook meta-analyses and presented results using risk ratios (RR) or mean differences (MD), both with 95% confidence intervals (CIs), and I 2 values as a marker of heterogeneity.
+We undertook meta-analyses and presented results using risk ratios (RR) or mean differences (MD), both with 95% confidence intervals (CIs), and I² values as a marker of heterogeneity.
 We assessed bias control using the Cochrane Hepato-Biliary domains and the quality of the evidence with GRADE.

 Main Results